Macedonia detains more than 100 illegal immigrants from Syria, Iraq

 "It was difficult to communicate with most of them, they didn't know where they are, where they are coming from or where they were going," said interior ministry spokesman Ivo Koteski.

-Koteski said the group was being held at a centre for illegal immigrants near the capital Skopje and that Macedonia plans to repatriate the immigrants to Greece.
+Koteski said the group was being held at a center for illegal immigrants near the capital Skopje and that Macedonia plans to repatriate the immigrants to Greece.

 Police said the immigrants had paid around 3,000 euros apiece to be smuggled into Greece, and additional 800-900 euros to go on to Serbia.